brasov2de/DragAndDropPCF/Docs/Readme.md

  - We can mimic the drag&drop only by placing this PCF over a container.
 The container can be a Canvas App Container, or the elements of a Gallery.
  - The drag&drop action doesn't work inside the maker portal
+ - The drag&drop PCF must be placed on top of the other controls inside your container
  - ... tbd